TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.luis/luis_manageluisapps_manageauthorsandcollaborators.md

 * Nothing will happen to the owner if collaborators migrate and they won't know that their Collaborators have migrated.
 * They will continue to use their applications normally.

-**PLEASE NOTE** If any collaborator owns a **Runtime Resource** and associates it with the owner's application, migration will fail for both the owner and collaborator.
+**PLEASE NOTE:** If any collaborator owns a **Runtime Resource** and associates it with the owner's application, migration will fail for both the owner and collaborator.
 Collaborator will need to either remove the runtime resource from the application or give access to owner from Azure portal for the migration to be successful.

 ### Troubleshoot Migration Errors